elpatron68/dstask-ui/README.md

 ./bin/dstask-web.exe
 # Browser: http://localhost:8080/
 ```

+You can equally specify `.\bin	dstask-web.exe -listen 0.0.0.0:9000` on Windows.

 Streams are always proxied through `/music/proxy`, so browsers receive audio from the same origin and difficult referer/CORS requirements of public radio services are handled by the server.